Applying for a job

 What interview process do you follow?

-The Recruitment team will ensure that you are fully aware of what to expect at each stage of the interview process.
+The Talent Acquisition Team will make sure that you’re fully aware of what to expect at each stage of the interview process.

 What should I expect during my interview with Unite Students?

 You should expect to meet friendly, passionate, open and informative people who are keen to learn more about you and your background.
-There will be lots of questions – technical, values and competency based and also the opportunity for you to find out more about the role and Unite Students as a company.
+There’ll be lots of questions – technical, situational, competency and value based – as well as the opportunity for you to find out more about the role and Unite Students as a company.

 Your interview is likely to last around an hour.
-If there are to be any assessments during the interview the Recruitment team will let you know in advance.
+If there are to be any assessments during the interview the Talent Acquisition Team will let you know in advance.

 Do I need to take anything to the interview?